dstockto/csv-chef/README.md

 * divide(?, ?) - provides the result of first value divided by the second.
 They should of course be numbers and the second value should not be zero unless you want to cause damage to the space-time continuum.
 * numberFormat(digits, ?) - run this after add, subtract, multiply or divide to trim decimals.
 The `digits` parameter is how many digits after the decimal you want to keep.
 * lineno() - this function returns the current line number
+* mod(x, y) - returns the remainder of dividing x by y.
+Both arguments need to be integers.
+If they are not, an error will happen.
+If y is zero, an error will be returned.
 * removeDigits(?) - strips all digit characters from the provided value
 * onlyDigits(?) - strips all characters except digits from the provided value
 * normalize_date(format, date) - This function can accept a date in the provided `format` and return a string of that